-- SIM: Subscriber Identification Module.
+SIM: Subscriber Identification Module.
 Your Service Provider issues you a SIM, containing your SIM Personal Identification Number (PIN) and other security-related information.
 You insert the SIM into the terminal BDU SIM holder as part of terminal hardware setup.
-If you configure the terminal to enable SIM PIN security, each time you invoke the terminal wMMI after turning on the terminal, PIN authorisation is required in order to use the system. - SIM PIN: A Subscriber Identification Module (SIM) Personal Identification Number (PIN) may be supplied by your Service Provider.
+If you configure the terminal to enable SIM PIN security, each time you invoke the terminal wMMI after turning on the terminal, PIN authorisation is required in order to use the system.

+SIM PIN: A Subscriber Identification Module (SIM) Personal Identification Number (PIN) may be supplied by your Service Provider.
 If SIM PIN entry is enabled on Thuraya IP Voyager wMMI Security Management screen, a prompt requests you to enter the SIM PIN each time you run the wMMI.
-This helps prevent unauthorised use of your SIM. - Static IP Address: A static Internet Protocol (IP) address is a number that is assigned to a computer by an Internet Service Provider (ISP) to be its permanent address on the Internet.
+This helps prevent unauthorised use of your SIM.

+Static IP Address: A static Internet Protocol (IP) address is a number that is assigned to a computer by an Internet Service Provider (ISP) to be its permanent address on the Internet.
 Computers use IP addresses to locate and talk to each other on the Internet.
-If Static IP addressing is enabled on Thuraya IP Voyager wMMI Network Settings screen, you must enter an IP address supplied by your Service Provider in the Static Public Network IP Address field that follows. - Status Code: A number which uniquely references an event or condition in a hardware or software system.
+If Static IP addressing is enabled on Thuraya IP Voyager wMMI Network Settings screen, you must enter an IP address supplied by your Service Provider in the Static Public Network IP Address field that follows.

+Status Code: A number which uniquely references an event or condition in a hardware or software system.
 In Thuraya IP Voyager, if there is a fault detected, the status code and a description are displayed at the bottom of the terminal wMMI Home and Status screens.

+SPECIFICATION

 Physical Characteristics

 Weight (BDU) 2.2 kg

 Weight (ADU) 2.0 kg

 Size (BDU) 46 mm x 281 mm x 233 mm

 Size (ADU) 252mm x 119mm

 Packet Data Services

 Streaming IP 384 kbps

 Standard IP 444 kbps

 Environmental

 Operating Temperature -25°C to +55°C

 Storage Temperature -40°C to +80°C

 Operating Humidity 95% RH at 40°C

-Mechanical Vibration 200-2000 Hz, 0.3 m /s MIL-Spec 810B
+Mechanical Vibration 200-2000 Hz, 0.3 m 2 /s 3 MIL-Spec 810B

 Unpacked Drop 0.5m (cosmetic damage only)

 Ingress Protection (ADU) IP56

 Compliance and certifications

 CE, EMC 301 444, 301 489, IEC 60950

 External Power

 Main power input 10-32VDC

 Maximum current 12A

 Interfaces

-Connectors 4 Ethernet (PoE-IEEE 802.3af standard)
+Connectors 4 Ethernet (PoE-IEEE 802.3af standard) Note: 48Vdc for PoE devices is supplied over the TX, RX pairs.
+It is active only when an 802.3af compliant device is plugged in.
+The other pairs (4, 5, 7, and 8) are unused.

 User Interface Web-based graphical user interface accessible via standard web browser

 External Connector Thuraya Satellite tracking antenna HN221 (Land-mobile)

 WLAN Connectivity IEEE 802.11 b/g/n standard with: - WEP, WPA and WPA2 encryption - SSID broadcasting control - MAC address filtering - DHCP